ntd/silverstrap/README.md

 Let's say you want to use a custom Bootstrap CSS, such as the ones provided by [Bootswatch](http://bootswatch.com/).
 You can download and store it over the default CSS found in `silverstrap/css/bootstrap.css`.
-This works but it will overwrite the default CSS provided by silverstrap... and this is bad.
+This works but it will change the silverstrap directory tree... and this is bad.
 You loose the possibility to update silverstrap with a `git pull`.

 Instead, you can use the SilverStripe template trick used by [silverstripe-treeish](http://dev.entidi.com/p/silverstripe-treeish/)